-- 26. The pervasive sexual harassment and gender-based discrimination in the Department perpetuated by Heatherton, Kelley, and Whalen was well-known to Dartmouth's supervisory faculty and administrators since at least 2002. - 27.
+- 28. The pervasive sexual harassment and gender-based discrimination in the Department perpetuated by Heatherton, Kelley, and Whalen was well-known to Dartmouth's supervisory faculty and administrators since at least 2002. - 29.
 At least two sexual harassment complaints were made against Heatherton in a 12-month span in 2002.
-In lieu of responding appropriately to either complaint, Dartmouth rewarded Professor Heatherton, first naming him Champion International Professor (after the initial complaint) and subsequently promoting him to Chair of the Department (after the second complaint). - 28.
+In lieu of responding appropriately to either complaint, Dartmouth rewarded Professor Heatherton, first naming him Champion International Professor (after the initial complaint) and subsequently promoting him to Chair of the Department (after the second complaint). - 30.
 The first complaint arose from an incident that occurred during a public recruiting event for the Department in February 2002.
 Heatherton grabbed a female graduate student's breasts and told her that she was "not doing very well" in her work in the lab.
-The incident was reported to Dartmouth's administration, including then-Associate Dean Richard Wright.
-Not long after the report, Dartmouth appointed Heatherton as Champion International Professor. - 29.
-The second complaint stemmed from an incident that occurred in late 2002 or early 2003, when Heatherton groped the buttocks of two graduate students, one male and one female, whom he approached from behind at a bar.
-The female graduate student reported this incident to then-Department Chair Howard Hughes ("former Chair Hughes").
-In response, former Chair Hughes encouraged the female graduate student not to "make a fuss" by pursuing the matter further.
-Dartmouth then promoted Heatherton to Chair of the Department.
+The incident was reported to Dartmouth's administration, including then-Associate Dean Richard Wright.3 Not long after the report, Dartmouth appointed Heatherton as Champion International Professor.